omayowfade/Kleiner-Perkins/README.txt

 Instructions for running the code:
 1)	Enter the KPCG file directory
-2)	Enter the following command: cd src/com/company && javac Main.java && cd ../.. && java com.company.Main
+2)	Enter the following command(s):
+sudo apt install default-jdk (ignore this if you already have JDK installed) cd src/com/company && javac Main.java && cd ../.. && java com.company.Main
 3)	At the end of the game, you will be asked whether you want to continue playing.
 If you wish to continue playing, press Y. Otherwise, you can quit by pressing N or pressing CTRL-C at any point in the game.